jhairssteven/mini-bream/README.md

 ## Mini-bream
 This is the documentation and source code to deploy the Dubins path planner on the Mini-BREAM ASV platform.
-It uses ROS1 noetic and development is done using docker under linux.
+It uses ROS2 humble and development is done using docker under linux.

 ### System requirements
-- Ubuntu +22.04
+- Ubuntu +20.04
 - Docker compose +v2.24.2
 - Docker engine +25